|

 Exposition) brought a number of ragtime pianists to

 the area.
-It would have been an exciting time to
+It would have been an exciting time to hear

-without controversy because of the continuing
+controversy because of the continuing discrimination

-discrimination that blacks faced).
-Berlin, for
+that blacks faced).
+Berlin, for example, describes a

-example, describes a "cutting contest" between Tom
+"cutting contest" between Tom Turpin and Louis Chauvin

-Turpin and Louis Chauvin (Chauvin won) (1995:134).
+(Chauvin won) (1995:134).

 - It is likely that Joplin wrote The Cascades